grujicaleksandar/spring-hibernate-integration-example/README.md

 ===========

-For dataSource I used Tomcat JDBC Connection Pooling(added dependency in pom.xml) If you want,uou can use c3p0 connetcion pool.
+For dataSource I used Tomcat JDBC Connection Pooling(added dependency in pom.xml) If you want,you can use c3p0 connection pool.
 Just add dependency in pom.xml
 ```
  <dependency>